-PHONE: 033-4008 9902/9903/9904
+PHONE: 033-4008 9902/9903/9904/9905

-FAX: 033-40089905, Website: www.skagrawal.co.in
+Website: www.skagrawal.co.in EMAIL: Info@skagrawal.co.in

-In our opinion and according to the information and explanation given to us, no remuneration has been paid by the Company to its directors during the current year and accordingly the provisions of section 197 of the Act is not applicable.

-- (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company does not have any pending litigations on its financial position in its financial statements. - ii.
+- (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, we have not audited the internal financial controls over financial reporting since our report is solely based on the audited financial statements. - (g) With respect to the matter to be included in the Auditor's Report under section 197(16) In our opinion and according to the information and explanation given to us, no remuneration has been paid by the Company to its directors during the current year and accordingly the provisions of section 197 of the Act is not applicable. - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations on its financial position in its financial statements. - ii.
 The Company did not have any long term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
 There has been no such sum which needs to be transferred to the Investor Education and Protection Fund by the Company.